PromptECO/clariform/README.md

 The initial version only validates the syntax of a Clarity contract file, but it's a start... stay tuned.

+Please check it out and post eventual feedback, suggestions or requests on the issue tracker.

 ## Roadmap

 √ Validate the syntax of Clarity contract code